Piano-Hand-Archive/Piano-Hand-Electrical/README.md

 ## Setup

 ## SRC information:
 The code is adapted from Spring 2024 and has outdated flex sensors information.
-We are working on adapting it for our current architecture.
+We have adapted it for our current architecture with servos, stepper and encoder.
+We are working on making the PWM information dynamic.